Pacific Northwest National Laboratory: Research facilities

 Three research facilities were constructed on PNNL's Richland, Washington campus to partially replace laboratory and office space PNNL had been using on the south end of the nearby Hanford Site.

-The Physical Sciences Facility, a federally funded research complex that was designed by Flad Architects, opened in 2010 houses PNNL's research into materials science, radiation detection, and ultra-trace analysis.
+The Physical Sciences Facility, a federally funded research complex, houses research in materials science, radiation detection, and ultra-trace analysis.

 The privately funded Computational Sciences Facility and Biological Sciences Facility house about 310 staff who support PNNL's energy, environmental, national security, and fundamental science research missions.
 These two new facilities opened in 2009.
 The CSF contains scientific capabilities in information analytics, high-performance computing, cyber security and bioinformatics.
 The BSF focuses on bioenergy, environmental and soil remediation and includes systems biology, microbial and cellular biology and analytical interfacial chemistry.

 The Electricity Infrastructure Operations Center at PNNL combines software, real-time power grid data and computation into a control room setting.
 The ideas and technologies developed in the EIOC address better management of the power grid.
 The EIOC also is available to utilities, vendors, government agencies and universities interested in research, development or training.

-PNNL-Sequim (2022-present), previously known as the Marine and Coastal Research Laboratory (2021) and the Marine Sciences Laboratory (1966-2021), located at Sequim, Washington, is the DOE's only marine laboratory.
+PNNL-Sequim (2022–present), previously known as the Marine and Coastal Research Laboratory (2021) and the Marine Sciences Laboratory (1966–2021), located at Sequim, Washington, is the DOE's only marine laboratory.
 PNNL-Sequim provides analytical and general-purpose laboratories, as well as wet or support laboratories supplied with heated and cooled freshwater and seawater.
 More than 20 engineers and scientists work on coastal restoration and security projects, from reviving salmon habitat to research on how shellfish could detect a bioterrorist attack.
 PNNL-Sequim also operates a 28 ft research vessel.

 Other PNNL research facilities include the following: